-As an example of “must-haves” for a floor plan, the new empty nester product we are developing must have at least two bedrooms and two baths on the main floor with 3 foot interior doors to the master suite living side of the home, according to the design criteria.
+As an example of “must-haves” for a floor plan, the new empty-nester product we are developing must have at least two bedrooms and two baths on the main floor with 3-foot interior doors to the primary suite living side of the home, according to the design criteria.
 It must have ample natural light with large windows and preferably, 3 lines of sight allowing the buyer to see multiple views within the home.
 These open views help make a home feel larger and are built into the plan during the initial design development phase, which takes about two weeks.

-When a plan is ready, it is sent to the engineer again who will prepare the final plans, usually another six week process.
-It is at this stage that we develop three specific sets, one each for North Carolina, South Carolina and Virginia where we build.
+When a plan is ready, it is sent to the engineer again who will prepare the final plans, usually another six-week process.
+It is at this stage that we develop three specific sets, one each for North Carolina, South Carolina, Virginia, and Georgia where we build.
 Each set includes a left-hand and right-hand version of the plan, which essentially means if the garage is positioned on the left or right side of the home.

 You might think it is ready to build at that point, but it is not.
 The purchasing and estimating department receives the plans again and counts even more parts to the home for pricing.
 The marketing department receives the plans so that marketing brochures can be created for use by our sales team and for publication online on our website.
 Our administrative team also enters the appropriate information into our system for contracting and purchasing.

 It is at that point – usually four to six months later - that the plan is finally ready to be built!
 We start with one prototype home, first.
 Once complete, our management team and the owners of our company, Joe and Clark Stewart, will walk the home and make any final changes to it at that time.
 After final revisions are made to a floorplan, it will be available for each of our divisions to release in communities where they think it is a good fit.

 And finally, that is when our home buyers will put the plan to the ultimate test.
 The real-life test.